ArifPrabawa/SpecSense/README.md

 ```
 ---

-## Web Interface (Preview)
+## Web Interface (LLM-Enhanced)

-A minimal Streamlit UI is now included to demonstrate parsing interactively.
+A minimal Streamlit UI is now included to demonstrate parsing and clarity analysis.

 Run it with:

 ```bash
 streamlit run ui/streamlit_app.py
 ```

-Paste in raw SRS text and view extracted sections in an expandable layout.
+Paste in raw SRS text and view:

+-  Extracted sections in an expandable layout
+-  AI-powered analysis of each section for ambiguity, vagueness, and testability
+-  Clean, formatted output using a custom post-processor
+-  Skipped analysis for sections that are too short

 ---